 - Affirmative procedure – Where the National Assembly has to vote to decide whether a piece of secondary legislation/regulations becomes law.

-- Amendment – A proposed change to a Bill, whether by the Welsh Government, a committee or an individual Assembly Member.
+- Amendment – A proposed change to a Bill or motion for debate, whether by the Welsh Government, a committee or an individual Assembly Member.
 Amendments can be accepted or rejected.

 - National Assembly/Assembly – The body responsible for making laws, scrutinising the Welsh Government and scrutinising devolved policies.
 It’s made up of 60 directly-elected Assembly Members (AMs).